No-Fail Fermented Garlic (with Sauerkraut Juice)

 The fermentation process can create an enzyme reaction that turns garlic shades of blue-green.
 However, the garlic is still safe to eat as long as it tastes, smells, and looks good otherwise.

-If you try this recipe, let me know in the comments!
-Tag me on Instagram @violet_rightathome
+If you try this recipe, snap a photo and tag me on Instagram @violet_rightathome

 Closeup of fermented garlic in a glass jar.

-Fermented Garlic
+No-Fail Fermented Garlic (with Sauerkraut Juice)

 Fermented garlic is a delicious way to preserve garlic.
 It's packed with probiotics and is a great addition to so many recipes!